-A blank sample 2020 survey and instructions from this guide will also be available as PDFs on this page by early Summer 2020.
+A blank sample 2020 survey and instructions from this online guide are available as PDFs below:

 New (or significantly updated) questions for 2020 are highlighted throughout this guide in red.

-New questions regarding COVID-19 closures, response, programs, and services can be found in Part CV - COVID-19 at the end of the 2020 survey, as well as two questions that will be asked at the branch level (for libraries with more than one public service outlet).
+New questions regarding COVID-19 closures, response, programs, and services can be found in Part CV - COVID-19 (at the end of the 2020 survey), as well as two questions that will be asked at the branch level (for libraries with more than one public service outlet).